dilab-zju/self-speculative-decoding/README.md

 This approach is characterized by a two-stage process:

-**Drafting stage:** Generating draft tokens with slightly lower quality but greater speed by selectively skipping certain intermediate layers during drafting.
+**Drafting stage:** Generating draft tokens by selectively skipping certain intermediate layers.

-**Verification stage:** Employing
-the original LLM to validate those draft output tokens in one forward pass.
+**Verification stage:** Employing the original LLM to validate draft tokens in one forward pass.

 ## Cite Our Paper